Best Business Books For Women (To Kick Butt At Work!)

 Inspiration and Advice from Over 100 Makers, Artists and Entrepreneurs

-by Grace Bonney
+By Grace Bonney

 Grace Bonney, the creator of Design Sponge, wrote In the Company of Women.
-It features a series of interviews and photos of women business owners across a wide array of primarily creative industries.
-From one-woman design shops to multi-hyphenate media moguls, the subjects offer inspiring stories and honest advice for entrepreneurs.
+It features a series of interviews and photos of influential women business owners across a wide array of primarily creative industries.
+From one-woman design shops to multi-hyphenate media moguls, the subjects offer inspiring stories and honest advice for female entrepreneurs.
 It’s not so much an instruction manual as it is an inspiration board.

 Boss Bitch